Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: results and discussion

-Figure~\ref{fig_dmft} also shows the Ir 4$f_{7/2}$ core-level spectra of \sroa and \srob obtained with LDA+DMFT AIM.
-The LDA+DMFT AIM treatment produces the shoulder $A$ in both \sroa and \srob, in fair agreement with the experimental 4$f_{7/2}$ line.
+Figure~\ref{fig_dmft} also shows the Ir core-level spectra of Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$ obtained with LDA+DMFT AIM.
+The LDA+DMFT AIM treatment produces the shoulder $A$ in both Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$, in fair agreement with the experimental 4$f_{7/2}$ line.
 While LDA+DMFT AIM implements the same atomic Hamiltonian of the Ir 5$d$ shell as the cluster model~\cite{Ghiasi19,Hariki17}, it also includes the long-range hopping beyond the nearest-neighboring ligands.
-The fine structure of the 4$f_{7/2}$ peak can thus be attributed to a long-range charge-transfer effect, often referred to as {\it non-local} screening in the literature~\cite{Veenendaal93,Veenendaal06,Taguchi16book,Hariki17,groot_kotani}.
+The fine structure of the 4$f_{7/2}$ peak can thus be attributed to a long-range charge-transfer effect, often referred to as {\it nonlocal} screening in the literature~\cite{Veenendaal93,Veenendaal06,Taguchi16book,Hariki17,groot_kotani}.